Cross Connection Control Program

 Cross Connection Control Program FAQs

 It means every residential property will have an inspection of the water sources on the EXTERIOR of their home.
-The city has contracted with HydroCorp of Troy to begin inspections during a two-week period the week of Dec.
+The city has contracted with HydroCorp of Troy to begin inspections during a two-week period starting the week of Dec.
 3, 2018 – weather permitting – and then begin again in the spring of 2019.
 The entire inspection process to complete all residential properties in the city will take five years.

 Yes.
 These inspections are conducted in order to ensure compliance with state regulations to maintain the safety of our drinking water.

 HydroCorp inspectors will NEVER enter or request to enter your home.
+Please do not let anyone into your home, if you are concerned please call police non-emergency at (248) 246-3500.

-HydroCorp inspectors are looking at the outside water sources of your home, which include water spigots (sometimes referred to as a water hose bibb), and sprinkler or lawn irrigation systems.
+HydroCorp inspectors are looking at the outside water sources of your home, which include water spigots (also referred to as a water hose bibb) and sprinkler or lawn irrigation systems.
 Pools and hot tubs in most instances will be part of a hose system on your spigot, but if not, they will be inspected too.
 Inspectors are looking to ensure all of your outside water sources have properly working backflow prevention systems.

 The entire inspection is expected to last approximately 5 minutes.